AlbertSu123/linkToLambo/readme.md

 # Summary
+## Flow
+1. A clear sort one-sentence description
+Send a link containing crypto!
+2. A short description of what you integrated Flow with and how This application is deployed on flow testnet
+3. A short description of the team and their social handles Albert - @paradigmeng420

 ## Goals
 - I want to send $DEGEN to a friend that has never used crypto before.
 ## Before